delynn/dotfiles/README.md

 ## Additional Info

 The `script/setup` Ruby script is run at the start of the strap process, and is responsible for creating symlinks to all the files in the `files` directory into the home directory.
+The `strap-after-setup` script is run after strap completes and is responsible for installing python and ruby along with default packages for those languages.
-There are also a `bootstrap` and `strap-after-setup` scripts that are also run by stap, but these files are just stubs at this point as I have not yet found a need for them.
+There is also a `bootstrap` script that strap can run prior to the setup process, but this file is just a stubs at this point as I have not yet found a need for it.